 • The Azzurri made it 11 straight victories with a 9-1 home win against Armenia in their final qualifying game, the first time they had scored nine goals in a game since August 1948.
 Seven different players were on the scoresheet, a new national record.

-• Before the Matchday 1 game against Turkey, Italy's record in Rome was W35 D18 L6, with three of those defeats coming in their previous six matches at the Olimpico.
-Those were the Azzurri's only losses in their last 18 matches in Rome prior to taking on Turkey (W13 D2); most recently, they beat Greece 2-0 there in UEFA EURO 2020 qualifying on 12 October 2019.
+• The Matchday 1 win against Turkey means Italy's record in Rome is now W36 D18 L6, with three of those defeats coming in their last seven matches at the Olimpico.
+Those are the Azzurri's only losses in their last 19 matches in Rome (W14 D2).

-• Italy were undefeated in the Italian capital in EURO and FIFA World Cup matches before their opening UEFA EURO 2020 fixture; at final tournaments Italy's record in Rome was W8 D2.
+• Italy are undefeated in the Italian capital in EURO and FIFA World Cup matches; at final tournaments Italy's record in Rome is W9 D2.

 EURO facts: Switzerland